ayomawdb/kbase.ayoma.me/docs/index.md

 # Home

+This repository contains structurally organized, security related quick references, cheat-sheets, and resources maintained by [ayomawdb](https://twitter.com/ayomawdb).

-This is the home of BriskSec Security Knowledge Base.
-Please check different categories for relevant details.
+Please check different categories for more details.

 Home page is reserved mainly to list down `pending analysis` and `pending research` items, and also to point to other similar security related knowledge bases.